Q-Agency/Changelog-Generator/README.md

 * DESTINATION_FILE_NAME - default "../CHANGELOG-$ENVIRONMENT.md", path and name
 of the file that will be generated based on your projects git commit messages

-## Pre-commit hook
+## Post-commit hook
-In your project, copy **pre-commit** file to .git/hooks folder and it will execute **generate_changelog.sh** script each time you commit something into your git repository and add **DESTINATION_FILE_NAME** file to your commit if anything has changed in your desired tag changelog
+In your project, copy **post-commit** file to .git/hooks folder and it will execute **generate_changelog.sh** script each time you commit something into your git repository and add **DESTINATION_FILE_NAME** file to your commit if anything has changed in your desired tag changelog